SwissDataScienceCenter/renkulab-docker/README.md

 ### R

+Based on the rocker docker image: https://github.com/rocker-org/binder, chosen because rocker keeps a more up-to-date version of R than conda.
 Includes the R Jupyter kernel as well as RStudio.
 To access RStudio, simply replace `/lab` or `/tree` with `/rstudio` in the URL.